(Our grandson Levi)

 for theirs is the kingdom of heaven.

 Being "poor in spirit" is about an attitude.
-This is a heart-thing.
+It is a heart-thing.
 It's related to humility.

 I was praying this verse last night, and God told me: "Diminish."
 Become less, so that God can become more.